-In the Times article “My Piece of the American Id” the author poignantly points out the way she's been mistreated as a black woman in the United States.
-As the author says, “Like all people of color, I've been on the receiving end of racial microaggressions for as long as I can remember…”
+In the New York Times article “My Piece of the American Id” the author poignantly points out the way she’s been mistreated as a black woman in the United States.
+As the author says, “Like all people of color, I’ve been on the receiving end of racial microaggressions for as long as I can remember…”

-I sent her the article.
+I sent her the New York Times article.

 On Sunday, I read another article in the Times titled “Becoming a Man (at Age 50).
 What I learned about masculinity from my father, my father-in-law and my own transition.”
 As the author explains, “I had been living as a white Midwestern woman for 50 years and 10 months until one weekend, I crossed a line… (and) became a man… My wife… has identified as a lesbian for 40 years… men haven’t been of particular interest to her.
 She never had any intention of living with one… I didn’t want to lose my lesbian lover or be a failed feminist and intellectual.”